Liesing

 Liesing ([ˈliːzɪŋ]) is the 23rd district of Vienna.
 It is on the southwest edge of Vienna, Austria.

 It was formed after Austria's Anschluss with Germany, when Vienna expanded from 21 districts to 26.
 Fifteen Lower Austrian districts, especially the old legal jurisdiction of Liesing, were incorporated into the 25th district.

-After the allied occupation of Vienna, this law was not recognized and Liesing became a part of Lower Austria in the Soviet occupation zone.
+After the allied, occupation of Vienna, this law was not recognized, and Liesing became a part of Lower Austria in the Soviet occupation zone.
 In 1946, a law intended to alter the districts of Vienna was vetoed by the occupation authorities.
-In 1954 the objection was withdrawn.
+In 1954, the objection was withdrawn.
 Liesing was one of only two districts that remained in Vienna in the new organization.
 The areas Breitenfurt bei Wien, Laab im Walde, Purkersdorf, Perchtoldsdorf, Vösendorf, and Kaltenleutgeben returned to Lower Austria.

 Since 1954, the 23rd district has been composed of the following former districts: Atzgersdorf, Erlaa, Inzersdorf, Kalksburg, Liesing, Mauer, Rodaun, and Siebenhirten.

 Geography

-Liesing lies in the southwest of Vienna and borders Lower Austria along with the districts Favoriten, Meidling, und Hietzing.
+Liesing lies in the southwest of Vienna and borders Lower Austria, along with the districts Favoriten, Meidling, and Hietzing.
 The district lies along both sides of the Liesing brook and extends from the Vienna Woods into the Vienna Basin.
-With 7.7% of the total area, Liesing is the fifth largest district of Vienna and a third is natural areas.
+With 7.7% of the total area, Liesing is the fifth-largest district of Vienna, and a third of its natural areas.
 Areas in the district were threatened by flooding for a long time.